-All internship openings are posted in the ULA Career Center.
+All internship openings are posted in the ULA Intern Career Center.
 We encourage interested students to create profiles and upload their cover letters and resumes before the intern job postings open.
 When a sufficient number of qualified applications are received intern postings are closed - this can occur as early as 5-10 business days after jobs are posted.

-Tuesday following Labor Day: Intern job postings open in the ULA Career Center; apply right away - individual job postings close when a sufficient number of qualified applications are received
+Tuesday following Labor Day: Intern job postings open in the ULA Intern Career Center; apply right away - individual job postings close when a sufficient number of qualified applications are received

-September-November: Conduct interviews and make offers
+September-November: ULA conducts interviews and makes offers